wp-plugins/wp-gallery-slider/readme.txt

 The plugin automatically add the highslide-image class to linked images in a post.

 == Description ==
 This plugin automatically add the Highslide onclick="return hs.expand(this);" to linked images  in a post, focusing on the wp-gallery shortcode.
 The required Highslide for WP files are Already Added so dont worry.
 Just Activate the plugin.
+Link to [DEMO PAGE]( http://tubentertain.com/wpgallery-slider)

 == Installation ==